SamiPerttu/fundsp/README.md

 ---

-## Next Steps

-- Implement the dynamic `AudioUnit` system.
-Complex graph expressions can get cumbersome, so we'd like to have an explicit graph interface there for adding units to a graph and connecting them.

 ## Future

-- Overload division operator as an arithmetic operator once foundational overhaul is complete.
 - Investigate whether adding more checking at compile time is possible by introducing opt-in signal units/modalities for `AudioNode` inputs and outputs.
   So if the user sends a constant marked `Hz` to an audio input, then that would fail at compile time.